salma-ashraf10/CTF_writeups/CyberTalents/Web/Encrypted_Database.md

    <img width="636" height="74" alt="image" src="https://github.com/user-attachments/assets/b8057ff6-69ec-49fa-9b87-a019db390224" />

-### 4. so , we can unnderstand that there is an endpoint called admin.
+### 4. so , we can understand that there is an endpoint called admin.

-### 5. so, by trying enter in it by added it in the url , we got an admin login page. but, we didn't have any creditionals
+### 5. so, by trying enter in it by added it in the url , we got an admin login page. but, we didn't have any credentials

   <img width="839" height="598" alt="image" src="https://github.com/user-attachments/assets/acbaf519-6bd9-4515-b5fb-c64a2eaa3edc" />

-### 6. openning inspect again . when I read , I observed a suspecious code at line 39 --> an hidden input and its value contain an endpoit
+### 6. opening inspect again . when I read , I observed a suspecious code at line 39 --> an hidden input and its value contains an endpoit

    <img width="842" height="74" alt="image" src="https://github.com/user-attachments/assets/fe00a6bd-f4d1-426d-94b1-5bde06943b57" />

-### 7. by trying add it . so, the full path become http://[your machine]/admin/secret-database/db.json
+### 7. by trying add it . so, the full path becomes http://[your machine]/admin/secret-database/db.json

 ### 8. we found a hash flag .
 By using hash identifier tool or it gui , the result is md5 hash.